 Mayo Clinic considers plagiarism to be scientific misconduct and subject to disciplinary action.
 Recognizing the negative impact of plagiarism on the careers of employees and students and on the reputation of the institution, the Mayo Clinic Board of Governors approved a plan and process involving education to avoid plagiarism and the use of text matching software to help Mayo authors identify potential problem areas in their manuscripts before submission for publication.
-An announcement of the plan and available resources was published in The Scope in February 2012.

 This section displays up to 10 most recent articles from a PubMed RSS data feed on the MeSH term "Plagiarism".
 Search plagiarism in PubMed or Ovid Medline to retrieve the full archive of articles about plagiarism.